huggingface/instruction-tuned-sd/README.md

 ## Training

+> [!TIP]
+> In case of using custom datasets, one needs to configure the dataset as per their choice as long as you maintain the format presented here.
+You might have to configure your dataloader and dataset class in case you don't want to make use of the `datasets` library.
+If you do so, you might have to adjust the training scripts accordingly.

 ### Dev env setup

 We recommend using a Python virtual environment for this.
 Feel free to use your favorite one here.